hyperspy/hyperspy/doc/user_guide/io.rst

 Some file formats store some extra information about the data, which can be stored in "attributes".
-If HyperSpy manages to read some extra information about the data it stores it in :py:attr:read and write supporread and write supporread and write supporread and write supporread and write supporread and write supporread and write supporread and write supportttttttt`~.signal.BaseSignal.original_metadata` attribute.
+If HyperSpy manages to read some extra information about the data it stores it in `~.signal.BaseSignal.original_metadata` attribute.
 Also, it is possible that other information will be mapped by HyperSpy to a standard location where it can be used by some standard routines, the :py:attr:`~.signal.BaseSignal.metadata` attribute.